 Complicating the issue of access, Loy’s peripatetic career, which traverses multiple genres, media, continents, and avant-garde circles, does not fit neatly into the linear form of a traditional print monograph.
 She moved in the circles of Futurism, Dada, and Surrealism and migrated among major metropolitan centers of avant-garde activity, including Paris, Florence, Rome, New York, London, and Berlin, from the 1910s to the 1950s.
 As Carolyn Burke explains, “her transits describe not linear progress but a series of motions like the epicycles on the celestial maps in which she sought inspiration” (vii).

 A digital platform is an ideal stage for a study of Mina Loy and the avant-garde.
 The nonlinear, spatial affordances of a website provide more flexibility than a print monograph for mapping the coordinates of Loy’s career.
 In addition, the interchange between visual, verbal, and performative dimensions of her work invites multimodal presentation and interpretation.
 A website enables users to choose different paths for situating her work in relation to biography, geography, history, and theories of the avant-garde, and to consult this digital Baedeker for guidance and interpretation.
-It also allows users to comment on unfolding arguments, interact with authors, and participate in a dialogic process of scholarly inquiry.
+It also allows users to annotate unfolding arguments, follow links to other sites and sources, and participate in a dialogic process of scholarly inquiry.

 Digital scholarship on Loy depends upon the groundbreaking work of previous print scholarship on Loy, which we survey in the next section.